jviars/QSharp-Reference/README.md

 # QSharp-Reference
 # Quantum Entanglement in Q#

 This repository contains a simple Q# program that demonstrates **quantum entanglement** through the creation of a Bell state.
-Entanglement is a fascinating phenomenon unique to quantum systems, and this code provides a hands-on introduction to the concept.

 ## What This Code Does